ETHZ-RobotX/SuperMegaBot/docs/rss/preparations/artefact_detection_tutorial_preparations.md

 - You may find the **env_vision_notebook.yml** file under the link above.
 Navigate to the folder where you downloaded the file.
 Run `conda env create -f environment.yml`
 - Activate your conda environment `conda activate rss_vision_notebook`
-- Navigate to the base folder where you copied our vision_notebook folder and run `jupyter notebook`
+- Navigate to our vision_notebook folder and run `jupyter notebook`
 - The previous command has opened your browser.
 Navigate to and open `ETH Robotics Summer School - Computer Vision Algorithms.ipynb`
 - You are ready to follow the instructions and run the notebook.

 **Docker:**

 - Navigate to the vision_notebook folder
-- You may find there the docker-compose.yaml, open it
+- You may find there the **docker-compose.yaml** file, open it
 - Find the line **network_mode: host** for each service
-  - if you are using Ubuntu leave these lines **uncommneted**
+  - if you are using Ubuntu leave these lines **uncommented**
   - if you are using Mac or Windows **comment these lines**
 - Pull the docker image `docker compose pull notebook`
 - Once the image is pulled, we may run the image with command `docker compose run notebook`
-- Access the notebook in the browser by following of of the specified URLs.
+- Access the notebook in the browser by following of the specified URLs.
 Navigate to and open `./notebook/ETH Robotics Summer School - Computer Vision Algorithms.ipynb`

-Run `conda env create -f environment.yml`
-- Activate your conda environment `conda activate rss_vision_notebook`
-- Navigate to the base folder where you copied our vision_notebook folder and run `jupyter notebook`
-- The previous command has opend your browser.
-Navigate to and open `ETH Robotics Summer School - Computer Vision Algorithms.ipynb`
 - You are ready to follow the instructions and run the notebook.

 ## Testing data